Anterior cruciate ligament (ACL) tear

 How is an anterior cruciate ligament tear diagnosed?

-To confirm an ACL tear, your doctor may perform or recommend the following tests:
+To confirm an anterior cruciate ligament tear, your doctor may perform or recommend the following tests:

 - Physical examination .
-Your doctor will examine your knee and ask you to move your knee in different directions to observe knee function.
+Your doctor will examine your knee and ask you to move it in different directions to observe its function.

 - Diagnostic imaging tests .
 Your doctor may recommend tests such as X-rays, magnetic resonance imaging (MRI), or ultrasound.

-How is an anterior cruciate ligament tear treated?
+How is an anterior cruciate ligament tear of the knee treated?

-Depending on the severity of the injury, age, and activity level, the injury may be treated with nonsurgical or surgical treatments.
+Depending on the severity of the injury, age, and activity level, the injury may be treated with nonsurgical or surgical methods.

 Non-surgical treatment